Oregon Road Trip Itinerary

 Climb a Volcano at Newberry National Volcanic Monument

 The Newberry National Volcanic Monument is divided into two areas, Newberry Caldera and Lava Lands.
-Each offers a visitor center with seasonal summer hours staffed by U.S. Forest Rangers.
-Each area offers unique features perfect for families, like hiking or exploring.
+Each offers a visitor center with seasonal summer hours staffed by U.S. Forest Rangers along with hiking trails.

 If limited on time, head to the Lava Lands Visitor center, located at 58201 S. Hwy 97 near Bend.